Use cases

 Does it handle vocational constraints?

 Yes.
-Smootables is designed for schools whose timetables involve workshops, specialist rooms, equipment, mixed cohorts, off-site or workplace learning, and individual student pathways — not only standard class periods.
+Smootables is vocational college timetable software designed for schools whose timetables involve workshops, specialist rooms, equipment, mixed cohorts, off-site or workplace learning, and individual student pathways, not only standard class periods.

 Related reading